Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **transactions**: Logs financial transactions, including payments, refunds, and escrow details.​

+- **categories**: Saves all categories, which will have sub-categories.​

+- **sub-categories**: Saves all sub-categories, which will have jobs associated with them.​

 - **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of jobs.​

 #### Relationships and Permissions:

 - **User and Roles**: One Role has many users and one user can only have one role

+- **User and Types**: One Type has many users and one user can only have one Type

+- **User and wallet type**: One user has one wallet type, one wallet type has many users

 - **Profile and Skills**: One Profile has many skills and one skill has many Profiles.